w3public/laravel-package-calculator/readme.md

 `composer require w3public/calculator`

-After installing the calculator do the following for public/assets of the package:
+After installing the calculator do the following thing for public assets like js, css, and images of the package:

 `php artisan vendor:publish --tag=public --force`

-To use it visit the url `http://127.0.0.1:8000/calculator`
+To use it visit the url `http://127.0.0.1:8000/calculator` after starting the development server

 To uninstall the calculator using composer follow the below command: